Hackthings/QuerellAI--gcloud/README.md

 ## Introduction

-Welcome to ReactNode AI Interviewer, an advanced chatbot powered by the formidable OpenAI API!
+Welcome to Querell-AI Interviewer, an advanced chatbot powered by the formidable OpenAI API!
 This AI interviewer is designed to revolutionize technical interviews in the world of React and Node.js development.

 ## Demo